History and Future

 Today, SMHS continues to make its mark on the greater Fredericksburg community, providing a classic, college-preparatory, Catholic education to young men and women in grades nine through twelve.
 We invoke the intercession of our namesake and patron, Saint Michael the Archangel, who was chosen for his example of courage and commitment to the Lord in the face of great evil and difficulty, to continue to guide us as we teach our students to apply the teachings of their Catholic faith and defend the culture of life, as we believe it is through him that the high school has flourished.

 The school has remained open during the pandemic and served its students, staff and its mission smartly, thoughtfully, and with great care.
 The fall of 2020 saw Saint Michael successfully complete a refinance its mortgage for the long term viability of the school.
-A Capital Campaign effort entitled “Hope for the Future” has completed its lengthy study period in March of 2021.
+A Capital Campaign effort entitled “Hope for the Future” completed its lengthy study period in March of 2021.
 The Campaign in partnership with major supporters will enable the school to retire all of its debts and develop its 25 acre campus with a new academic wing, expanded science and technology facilities, an indoor field house practice facility, outdoor fields, and our own chapel.
-A formal announcement and launch of our long awaited Capital Campaign is planned prior to the beginning of the Fall 2021 school year.
+A formal announcement, letter from our Bishop, and launch of our long awaited Capital Campaign began in April 2022.